pop-team/pop-java/docs/mixed-applications.rst

 POP-Java can use POP-C++ parallel classes and POP-C++ can also use POP-Java parallel classes.
-This chapter will explain everything the programmer needs to know to develop mixed POP application.
+This chapter will explain everything the programmer needs to know to develop mixed POP applications.

 Restrictions